Alamantus/FeatherWiki/README.md

 Check out the [Documentation](https://alamantus.codeberg.page/FeatherWiki/) to see it in action and learn how to use it!

+## Versions

+As of version 1.2.0, there are now a few different versions of Feather Wiki with cute bird names depending on the kinds of functionality you're looking for.
+Specifically, there are differences in _browser compatibility_ and _content editor_ for each version.
+Here is a breakdown of each of the different versions available:

+### Most Compatible

+These versions will run on browsers running JavaScript with at least ECMAScript 2015 (also known as ES6) features.

+- **Dove:** `81.217 kb`
+  - Includes both What You See Is What You Get (WYSIWYG) editor _and_ Markdown editor with toggle button
+- **Finch:** `78.124 kb`
+  - Includes _only_ WYSIWYG editor. **When in doubt, choose this one!**
+- **Chickadee:** `76.207 kb`
+  - Includes _only_ Markdown editor.

+### Least Compatible

+These versions are smaller, but will only run on newer browsers running JavaScript with up to ECMAScript 2022 features.

+- **Robin:** `80.106 kb`
+  - Includes both WYSIWYG editor _and_ Markdown editor with toggle button
+- **Sparrow:** `77.013 kb`
+  - Includes _only_ WYSIWYG editor.
+- **Hummingbird:** `75.140 kb`
+  - Includes _only_ Markdown editor.
+The smallest it gets!

 ## Supported Browsers

 🤖 Technical Talk 👨‍💻 Feather Wiki uses various JavaScript features that are as new as having been added to the ECMAScript specification